THE CLOUGHIE BOOK

-There was huge media interest in Brian Clough's autobiography, Walking On Water.
-In the book he speaks for the first time in depth about his drink problem and how he dealt with it.
-The Master Manager gives a fascinating account of his life and tells how he found a new calm after retiring from management.
-A special edition has now been published and we will have a review soon.
+There was huge media interest in Brian Clough's autobiography, Walking On Water, when it was launched in 2002.
+In the book, he spoke for the first time in depth about his drink problem and how he dealt with it.
+The Master Manager gave a fascinating account of his life and told how he found a new calm after retiring from management.

-In 2002, a series of signing sessions was organised for the launch of the original book, at which fans were able to meet The Great Man and buy a copy of the book, personally signed.
-The first was at Asda in West Bridgford, Nottingham, on Saturday August 17th.
+The first special appearance was at Asda in West Bridgford, Nottingham, on Saturday August 17th.
 Hundreds of fans turned-up to see him.
 They broke into spontaneous applause and chanted his name as he walked into the supermarket's main entrance.

 Fans had queued for hours to see their hero.
 The Master Manager presented a bottle of champagne to one lucky couple who were at the front of the queue.
 Marcus Alton and Sarah Clarke had been waiting for nearly five hours to meet their hero.